InnerSourceCommons/innersourcecommons.org/content/_index.md

     <div class="row text-right">
       <div class="col-md-6">
         <p class="section-title h2">Learn About InnerSource</p>
-        <p>If you are new to InnerSource or want to find out more, who is implementing InnerSource and why and how to get started, visit the Learning section of the site.
+        <p>If you are new to InnerSource or want to find out more about who is implementing InnerSource and why and how to get started, visit the site's Learning section.
 You will find a wealth of resources to help accelerate your journey to InnerSource including training materials, best practices, books, past event recordings and case studies.
         </p>
         <a href="/learn/" class="btn-link">Learn About InnerSource<i class="ti-arrow-right"></i></a>
       </div>